Nyxify/Catify/README.md

 # Catify Wallpapers

+Automatically switches your wallpaper to random cat wallpapers on each boot of your system.

+You can view all of the wonderful and cute wallpapers [here](https://github.com/Nyxify/Catify/tree/main/wallpaper/assets).

 ## Installation on Linux
 To install Catify Wallpaper on your Linux system, run the following command in your terminal:
 ```